 In our current economic climate, it can be difficult to determine what to do next when the market doesn’t feel as predictable as it may have in the past.
 That is totally normal—there are so many unknowns and variables that many of the businesses we work with have never experienced before.
+How do we navigate the unknown in challenging times?
 What’s important to remember is that the most successful businesses that come out on the other side of this are the ones that are able to stay closely connected to their team.

 The more you can connect and collaborate with your team, the better chances you have for the next best moves to come forward.
 Your team is your think-tank during challenging situations—that’s why you’ll want to circle up more often to navigate all of the impactful external drivers that are changing frequently.
 You and your team can then make the best agreements with the information on hand and your goal(s) in mind, and then get aligned together to take action.

 Unfortunately, there’s no way to avoid challenges, mistakes, unexpected changes, and failures along the way.
 You’ll get better as you go, but it’s a long voyage that demands education, commitment, practice, and a willingness to endure difficult feelings and situations.